Twonki/Microtope/pulser/README.md

 You maybe want to skip it and can even build your docker image with it - but the build pipeline wont be cheated :)

-## ToDo

-- Logging with Log4j2
-- Automate Docker Build into Maven?
-(Currently, the missmatching versions suck a little)
-- IntegrationTest

 ## Requirements

 - Java 12
-- Maven 3
 - Docker 18
-- The ActiveMQ Dockerfile from the other Microworld Project (But any ActiveMQ should work)
+- The ActiveMQ Dockerfile from the other Microtope Project (But any ActiveMQ should work)

 ## TroubleShooting